Frequently Asked Questions

-VA’s Electronic Health Record Modernization (EHRM) program is an effort to unite VA and the Department of Defense (DoD) on a single, common and commercial EHR system.
+VA’s Electronic Health Record Modernization (EHRM) program is an effort to unite VA and the Department of Defense (DOD) on a single, common and commercial EHR system.
 Cerner Corp. was selected as the EHR vendor.
-EHRM will replace VA’s current EHR solution, the Veterans Health Information Systems and Technology Architecture (VistA).
+The new system is replacing VA’s current EHR solution, the Veterans Health Information Systems and Technology Architecture (VistA).

 What does EHRM mean for Veterans?

-Modernizing VA’s EHR is expected to improve the department’s ability to deliver care to Veterans and enhance the patient and provider experience across all facilities.
-It will also improve the sharing of health data between VA, DoD and community providers.
+Modernizing VA’s EHR will improve the department’s ability to deliver care to Veterans and enhance the patient and provider experience across all facilities while changing how health data is shared between VA, DOD and participating community care providers.

 Will VA and DoD share a Veteran’s record?

 Yes.
-VA and DoD will share health records in the new system.
-A shared system means patient information entered into the record from different doctors, pharmacies, labs and other points of care will be stored in the same place and in a format that is quickly and easily accessible by all providers.
-This will eliminate the need for manual transfer of records when Veterans transition from active duty.
+VA and DOD share health records in the new system.
+A shared system means patient information entered into the record from different doctors, pharmacies, labs and other points of care can be stored in the same place and in a format that is quickly and easily accessible by all providers.
+This will eliminate the need to manually transfer records when Veterans transition from active duty.

 What precautions were taken to ensure VA kept Veteran data secure during data migration?